 (b) The Chairperson of the Committee may at any time at his/her discretion and the Secretary shall within 21 days of receiving a written request to do so, signed by not less than 10 (ten) full members whether individual or representative, and giving reasons for the request, call a Special General Meeting of the Society.

 7. NOMINATIONS OF HONORARY OFFICERS AND COMMITTEE MEMBERS:

-Only full members of the Society whether individual or representative shall be eligible to serve as Honorary Officers or members of the Committee.
-Nominations for Honorary Officers or members of the Committee must be made by full members of the Society in writing and must be in the hands of the Secretary at least 30 days before the Annual General Meeting.
+Only full members of the Society whether individual or representative shall be eligible to serve as Honorary Officers or members of the Committee and must have been members of the Society for at least one year.
+Nominations for Honorary Officers or members of the Committee must be made by full members of the Society in writing and must be in the hands of the Secretary at least 21 days before the Annual General Meeting.
 Should nominations exceed vacancies, election shall be by ballot.

 8 RULES OF PROCEDURE AT ALL MEETINGS:

 (a) Quorum.
 The quorum at a meeting of the Society or of the Committee or any committee appointed under clause 5(h) hereof shall be 5% of the total actual membership of the Society for the time being, or, in case of Executive Committee meetings, 50% plus one of the Committee (as the case may be) or such other number as the Society may in a General Meeting from time to time determine.